 - you are eating, drinking or taking medicine.

-Children under the age of 11 (in England) do not need to wear a face covering.
+Children under the age of 11 (in England and Wales) do not need to wear a face covering.

 If you have a reason why you cannot wear a face covering, you may find it helpful to wear a lanyard with an exemption card or to carry an exemption card with you.
 Exemption cards are available to download on GOV.UK, or see our .